ATELIER-ROULADES/atelier-roulades.github.io/content/oeuvres/monocycle/index.en.md

 ---

 A return to basics.
 A journey through the history of **wheelwrights**.
 12 spokes, 6 rims, 1 hub.
 1 fork, 1 saddle and 1 pair of pedals.
-The MONO D'ANTAN weighs 12.6 kg for a 24-inch wheel and a 1.83 m tall unicyclist.
+The WOODEN UNICYCLE UNI weighs 12.6 kg for a 24-inch wheel and a 1.83 m tall unicyclist.
 The drive is provided by a key or square axle system in the hub (your choice); there are no bearings.
 A unique piece of cabinetry that rolls.